Storyflow Logo

 1. What is an AI visual workspace?

-2. The three parts that make a workspace an AI visual workspace
+2. The Three-Legged Test: what makes a workspace an AI visual workspace

 3. How it differs from the tools you already use